MSDS-Europe – Why did my partner refuse my Safety Data Sheet?

 The following checklist helps suppliers and distributors review whether their safety data sheet meets the requirements before handing it over to a partner:

 If the review shows that the safety data sheet does not meet expectations, it must be corrected as soon as possible.
 If the problem is linguistic, in most cases we ourselves must ensure that an appropriate local-language SDS is prepared.
-It is advisable to involve a qualified translator and have the translation proofread by a chemical safety expert, because compliance requires not only linguistic but also professional accuracy.
+It is advisable to involve a qualified translator and have the translation proofread by a chemical safety expert, because compliance requires not only linguistic accuracy but also professional accuracy.

 If the SDS format or content is outdated, it must be updated according to the current regulations.
 This means incorporating the newly required elements and, if necessary, modifying the classification.